testingbot/TestingBot-Jenkins-Plugin/README.md

 ## Prerequisites

-* Minimum supported Jenkins version is 1.609.2.
+* Minimum supported Jenkins version is 2.338
-* A TestingBot account.
+* A TestingBot account

 ## Setting up the plugin
 Look for the plugin on the Jenkins Manage Plugins page and click 'install'.